paruljain/nlsh/README.md

-# nsh
+# nlsh

-nsh is a Natural Language Shell for Linux.
-Instead of remembering BASH commands, you can type your intent in natural language. nsh converts the intent to BASH command using OpenAI GPT-3, the same technology used by ChatGPT.
+nlsh is a Natural Language Shell for Linux.
+Instead of remembering BASH commands, you can type your intent in natural language. nlsh converts the intent to BASH command using OpenAI GPT-3, the same technology used by ChatGPT.
 You can type things like:

 * create a file hello.txt with contents "hello world"
 * what is the dns config?